Blokyk/starkid/docs/StarKid-overview.md

 So, our goal is to make as many classes private as possible.
-Remember that every field/method/nested class has to be accessible inside of `ReclineStuff`, otherwise it won't work.
+Remember that every field/method/nested class has to be accessible inside of `StarKidStuff`, otherwise it won't work.
 To start off, I've got bad
 news: `MyCLI` cannot be private, because top-level type declarations have to be internal or public.
-Thankfully, every member of `MyCLI` *can* be private, since `ReclineStuff` is itself a member and thus can access everything above or on the same nesting level as itself.
+Thankfully, every member of `MyCLI` *can* be private, since `StarKidStuff` is itself a member and thus can access everything above or on the same nesting level as itself.
-This means that *technically* `Foo` and `Bar` can be private, since they're also members of `MyCLI`... but that's only a shallow victory, because Recline's code will need to access *their* members, so anything inside `Foo`/`Bar` will need to be public, including `Fib` and `Bob` (and anything inside *those*).
+This means that *technically* `Foo` and `Bar` can be private, since they're also members of `MyCLI`... but that's only a shallow victory, because StarKid's code will need to access *their* members, so anything inside `Foo`/`Bar` will need to be public, including `Fib` and `Bob` (and anything inside *those*).